arangodb/arangodb/Documentation/DocuBlocks/Rest/Transactions/JSF_post_api_transaction.md

 side, with late binding.
 It is thus critical that the code specified in *action* properly sets up all the variables it needs.
-If the code specified in *action* ends with a return statement, the value returned will also be returned by the REST API in the *result* attribute if the transaction committed successfully.
+If the code specified in *action* ends with a return statement, the value returned will also be returned by the RESTful API in the *result* attribute if the transaction committed successfully.

 @RESTBODYPARAM{waitForSync,boolean,optional,boolean}